 Norbert’s Gambit Real-Life Example

-You may wonder if it’s worth your time to open two brokerage account and wait a few days for both transactions to settle right?
+You may wonder if it’s worth your time to open two brokerage accounts and wait a few days for both transactions to settle right?
 I ask myself the very same question.
-Here are real my results using a transaction of transferring $7,003.04 USD into CAD in my business account (my business made sales in U.S. dollar and I needed to convert it into Canadian dollars).
+Here are real my results using a transaction of transferring $7,003.04 USD into CAD in my business account (my business made sales in U.S. dollars and I needed to convert it into Canadian dollars).